 Because improvement in muscle tone increases resting metabolic rate, it’s not uncommon for people to lose fat while adding muscle.
 This means that – though the scale may say you weigh the same – your waist and limbs firm up, and your clothes become looser on you.

-Getting Started: Strength Training Basics
+Getting Started: The Basic Principles of Strength Training

-• Master the Form: Proper form is crucial to prevent injuries and ensure you’re effectively working your muscles.
+- Master the Form: Proper form is crucial to prevent injuries and ensure you’re effectively working your muscles.
 Before diving into strength training exercises, learn and master the correct form.
 Starting with bodyweight exercises can be an excellent way to do this.

-• Start Slowly: When beginning, it’s vital not to rush or overdo it.
+- Start Slowly: When beginning, it’s vital not to rush or overdo it.
 Start with lighter weights and fewer repetitions, gradually increasing as your body adapts.

-• Create a Routine: Consistency is key.
+- Create a Routine: Consistency is key.
 Develop a workout schedule that fits your lifestyle and stick to it.
 A good starting point is two to three strength training sessions per week.

-• Focus on Compound Exercises: These are exercises that engage multiple muscle groups at the same time.
+- Focus on Compound Exercises: These are exercises that engage multiple muscle groups at the same time.
 Examples include squats, deadlifts, and bench presses.
 These exercises offer more bang for your buck and are great for building foundational strength.

 Essential Strength Training Exercises for Beginners